openebs/website/website/src/blogs/2018-01-07-install-openebs-using-stackpointcloud-trusted-charts.md

 author: Murat Karslioglu
 author_info: VP @OpenEBS & @MayaData_Inc.
 Lives to innovate!
 Opinions my own!
 date: 07-01-2018
-tags: Digital Ocean, Helm, Kubernetes, Solutions, Stackpointcloud
+tags: Digital Ocean, Helm, Kubernetes, Solutions, StackPointCloud
 excerpt: What is StackPointCloud Trusted Charts?
 StackPointCloud (SPC) introduced a concept of Trusted Charts, a list of validated Helm Charts provided by its partners to quickly spin up a solution in a Kubernetes cluster.
 ---